Last updated: 5 May 2022

 - Higher degree of secrecy: Confidentiality Contracts are used when a higher degree of secrecy is required.
 Non-disclosure implies you must not disclose personal or private information.
 But keeping information confidential implies that you need to be more proactive in making sure information is kept secret.
 This could include putting restrictions on the use of confidential information, protecting electronic databases, preventing theft by employees, requiring sub-contractors to be bound by the same agreement, etc.

 - “Two-Way” agreements: The most common type of confidentiality arrangement is when there is a “two-way” (or multi-lateral) exchange of secret or commercially sensitive information.
 When the obligation is “one-way” (or unilateral) the document is more likely to be called a Non-Disclosure Agreement.

 - Employment contracts: Confidentiality contracts are more frequently used in employment or personal situations.
 Employees often come across information that is particularly sensitive, commercially valuable or potentially personally damaging.
 The employer is usually holding personal and confidential information about the employee also.
 For these reasons, many employers use an agreement for confidentiality rather than Non-Disclosure.

 - Third party or startup: Non-Disclosure Agreements are more frequently used in third party or startup situations.
 These third parties could be vendors, suppliers, customers, contractors or potential investors and the type of information that needs to be kept secret could be a trade secret, patent, invention, intellectual property, pricing arrangement, financial information, etc. A long agreement could put some parties off.
 Instead, a brief NDA, which covers the most important terms and is squeezed onto one or two pages, could be more user friendly.

 - United States: Non-Disclosure Agreements or NDAs are more commonly used in the US.
 The term Confidentiality Agreement is more commonly used in Australia, New Zealand, England and Canada.

 What is the difference between a Confidentiality and Non-Compete Agreement?

-While a Confidentiality Agreement protects against the release of certain private information, a Non-Compete Agreement protects a business from employees, partners, contractors or other similar parties from competing with the business.
+While an Agreement protects against the release of certain private information, a Non-Compete Agreement protects a business from employees, partners, contractors or other similar parties from competing with the business.